claudia-lat/MAPest/README.md

 Detailes on the experiments in the README of each related Section.

 ### Citing this work
-Please cite the following publication if you are using the code contained in this repository for your own research and/or experiments:
+Please cite the following publications if you are using the code contained in this repository for your own research and/or experiments:

 ~~~
 Latella, C.; Traversaro, S.; Ferigo, D.; Tirupachuri, Y.; Rapetti, L.;